The Press: Origins

+Expansion

 On 13 June 1863, the first part of Samuel Butler's Erewhon appeared in The Press in an article signed with the pseudonym Cellarius (q.v.) and headed "Darwin among the Machines."

 In 1905, The Press purchased a block of the Cathedral Square site for £4,000.
 The Board then purchased the right of way (Press Lane) and what was going to be the original Theatre Royal site from the Theatre Royal Syndicate for £5000.
 The Gothic part of the Press building (occupied by the company until 22 February 2011) was built starting in 1907 and the Press staff shifted into it in February 1909 from their Cashel Street premises.

 In the 1930s, The Press began to seek solutions to the slow delivery times of the newspaper to the West Coast.
 Roads at the time were difficult, and the New Zealand Railways Department was unwilling to reschedule any of its ordinary passenger trains to operate at the early morning times desired by The Press as patronage would have been uneconomic, and freight trains did not provide a desirable measure of swiftness.
 Accordingly, The Press was willing to subsidise the construction and operation of two small Leyland diesel railbuses to carry the newspapers by rail at a desirable time.
 These little railbuses began service on 3 August 1936 and left Christchurch at 2:20 am, travelling down the Midland Line to reach Greymouth at 6:40 am and then continue along the Ross Branch as far as Hokitika, arriving just before 8:00 am.
 This provided substantially quicker delivery of the newspaper than was previously possible.
 However, these railbuses were intended to only be a temporary measure and they were replaced by the much larger Vulcan railcars as soon as they arrived in New Zealand in the early 1940s.

+Into the 21st century

 In 1995, The Press was the country's first news outlet that established a website for news.
 In 2000, Independent Newspapers Ltd (INL) launched its news website branded as Stuff and from then on, The Press and Stuff worked on online content collaboratively.

 In February 2011, The Press main building in central Christchurch was badly damaged in the 2011 Christchurch earthquake.
 All production was operated from their printing plant near Christchurch Airport until June 2012, when the central Christchurch building was partially rebuilt and upgraded.
 It was one of the first buildings in the Christchurch CBD to be rebuilt and operational.

 The paper format for the weekday editions changed from broadsheet to compact in 2018, with only the Saturday edition retaining the larger format.

+On 27 April 2023, it was announced that the newspaper would launch a new website that would new be subscription based, this would also happen to other Stuff Inc. owned newspapers The Post and Waikato Times.
+On 29 April, the new website was launched which also featured a new logo for the newspaper and all content now paywalled.